-From a recent radio news report to the ruminations of a seventh-century saint, the themes of Tom French’s first collection are distinctive and uncommonly wide-ranging.
+From a recent radio news report to the ruminations of a seventh-century saint, the themes of Touching the Bones, Tom French’s first collection, are distinctive and uncommonly wide-ranging.

 Straddling the quotidian and classical worlds, his poems embrace a Siberian legend, reflections on twentieth-century wars, intricate family bonds, commemorations of fellow artists, and the domestic lives of newly-weds.
 The title poem’s attention to a ‘great majestic grief’ is typical of this author’s concerns.